Search this site:

 (photos courtesy: Hostel Mt.
 Fuji)

-Also, in 2015 the Fujigoko Tourism Association put together an excellent restaurant guide with map: New Fuji 5 Lakes restaurant guide in English
+And in 2015 the Fujigoko Tourism Association put together an excellent restaurant guide with map: Fuji 5 Lakes restaurant guide in English

 One of the most interesting things about Mt.
 Fuji I've ever experienced while residing in Japan is what's known as "Diamond Fuji," a phenomenon which occurs primarily from Oct. to Feb. when the sun sets into or rises out of Mt.
 Fuji's cone, setting off sunbeams that resemble a glittering diamond.
 The Diamond Fuji pic below was taken by a Tokyo friend of mine from the shore of Lake Yamanakako, one of the Fuji 5 Lakes.